As Duterte embraces China, Japan's Abe set to roll out warm welcome

 Aquino angered China by lodging a case with an arbitration court in the Hague challenging the legitimacy of Beijing's maritime claims in the resource-rich sea.

-The ruling earlier this year emphatically favored Manila but was rejected by China, which has repeatedly warned the United States and Japan to stay out of the dispute.
+The ruling earlier this year emphatically favoured Manila but was rejected by China, which has repeatedly warned the United States and Japan to stay out of the dispute.

-On Friday, Chinese Foreign Ministry spokeswoman Hua Chunying said Japan was "sparing no effort" to get involved in the South China Sea issue, saying Japan was behind the times in the rapidly improving China-Philippines relationship.

 Abe will hold one-on-one talks with Duterte at his residence in Tokyo on Wednesday night following a larger, more formal meeting with senior officials, the sources said.